sawyermade/macos_win10_usb/README.md

 brew install --cask macfuse
 brew install ntfs-3g-mac
 ```
+Restart the Mac to be sure it will work correctly.

 ## Partition USB drive & Format/Mount NTFS
 ### Clone repo and enter directory